Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Methods and Results

 Among the 131 surveyed developers, 14 (10.7\%) tell us they have deprecated Dependabot in their projects.
 Most of the reasons they provide fall within our analysis and the frequency distribution is highly similar.
 There are two exceptions: one deprecates because Dependabot frequently breaks code and one deprecates because their entire project has been stalled.
+Developers also respond in our survey that they think automated dependency management is important and beneficial for their projects but the limitations of Dependabot causes them to do the deprecation.
+For example: \textit{Dependabot could be great, it just needs a few fixes here and there.
+It's unclear why Dependabot hasn't been polished.} They also reply to us that Renovate Bot does provide some features that they need (e.g., grouped update PRs).

+We identify nine major categories of developers' desired features (each corresponds to one code) from the answers provided by 84 respondents.
+The remaining categories are discarded as they are only supported by one answer (which thus may be occasional and not generalizable).
+We will explain each category in the order of popularity.

+\textbf{1) Group Update PRs (29 Respondents):} This category refers to the feature of automatically grouping some dependency updates into one PR instead of opening one PR for each update.
+It is most frequently mentioned and developers consider this feature as an important measure for making the handling of bot PRs less tedious, repetitive, and time-consuming.
+They want the bot to automatically identify dependencies that should be updated together and merge them into one PR update because \textit{many libraries (e.g., symfony, @typescript-eslint, babel) version all packages under a single version}.
+They also want the bot to automatically find and merge ``safe'' updates into one PR while leaving ``unsafe'' updates as single PRs for more careful reviewing.